(239) 344-8959

 • Disruption of the rest of your family’s travel plans

 Some of these risks are out of your control, others you can mitigate.
-Keep an eye on the weather and try to be a little flexible in case your pet's travel day needs to be adjusted.
+Keep an eye on the weather and try to be a little flexible in case your pet's travel plans needs to be adjusted.

 Avoid holidays

 If your pet is traveling as cargo and requires customs clearance or quarantine reservations, you need to keep in mind that many government offices are closed for holidays.
-This means that your pet's paperwork might not be endorsed in time, the customs offices may be closed, and quarantine might not accept pets during certain times like between Christmas and New Year's.
+This means that your pet's paperwork might not be endorsed in time, customs offices may be closed, and quarantine might not accept pets during certain times like between Christmas and New Year's.
 Additionally, keep in mind that local pet transport companies may not have drivers available to bring your pet to the airport on Christmas Day or some other big holiday.

-Weather embargoes
+Seasonal embargoes

 When the outdoor temperature drops below 45o F, many airlines will not accept pets for travel unless you have an acclimation letter signed by a veterinarian.
 No matter how efficient the airline’s personnel, animals have to wait on the tarmac where they are exposed to the cold during loading and unloading.
 It may be too cold to safely transport pets, so the airline may say "NO".